XQueryInstitute/Course-Materials/exercises/exercise-2.md

 I've also provided [a gist with the poem](https://gist.github.com/CliffordAnderson/2045cefaf2a687e5d078/), in case you'd like to use it.

 Obviously, we could simply count the words with such a short poem.
 But our goal is to write an XQuery expression to do the counting for us.
-Your mission, should you choose to accept it, is to write an XQuery expression that takes the text nodes from the l elements of the source poem and produces a dictionary of the uniqure words along with their frequency.
+Your mission, should you choose to accept it, is to write an XQuery expression that takes the text nodes from the l elements of the source poem and produces a dictionary of the unique words in the poem along with their frequency.

 The output should look like this: